Ghulam Nabi Kashmiri

-Ghulam Nabi Kashmiri (2 July 1965 – 7 November 2019) was a Kashmiri Muslim scholar and jurist who served as the senior professor of hadith at Darul Uloom Waqf.
+Ghulam Nabi Kashmiri (2 July 1965 – 7 November 2019) was a Kashmiri Muslim scholar and jurist of the Hanafi school who served as the senior professor of hadith at Darul Uloom Waqf.
 He also taught hadith at Jamia Ziya al-Uloom and Jamiat al-Tayyibat in Poonch.
 He was among the early graduates of Darul Uloom Waqf and authored books such as Hayat-e-Tayyib, a biography of Muhammad Tayyib Qasmi.

 Early life and education

 Ghulam Nabi Kashmiri born on 2 July 1965 in Poonch, Jammu and Kashmir.
 He received primary education at his native place, and joined Darul Uloom Deoband for higher education.
 Subject to administrative disputes at the Deoband seminary, he moved to newly established Darul Uloom Waqf, from where he graduated in the traditional dars-e-nizami in 1983.
 He was among its early graduates.
 He received an M.A in Arabic language from Aligarh Muslim University and an M.A in Urdu language from Dr. Bhimrao Ambedkar University.
 His teachers included Anzar Shah Kashmiri and Muhammad Salim Qasmi.